Energy Harbor is Working Alongside PJM to Encourage Customers to Conserve Electricity

 Conserving electricity as much as possible between the hours of 4 a.m. on December 24, 2022, and 10 a.m. on December 25, 2022, will help ensure adequate power supplies.

 PJM continues to carefully monitor the power supply conditions.
-Energy Harbor is working alongside PJM to do everything possible to keep power flowing in the region.
+Energy Harbor 6,000 megawatts of generating capacity are operating well as we work alongside PJM to do everything possible to keep power flowing in the region.

 About Energy Harbor